This recipe for Copycat Panera Cheese Soufflés is a great make-at-home version of Panera’s popular Four-Cheese Baked Egg Soufflé!

-I’ve baked these in vintage FireKing bowls, a cast iron baby bundt pan, and pyrex but I’m sure a muffin tin would work great also.
+I’ve baked these in vintage FireKing bowls, a cast iron baby bundt pan, and Pyrex but I’m sure a muffin tin would work great too.
 They sell the baking paper molds like they use at Panera on Amazon, or you could get reusable little tart pans like these.
 I’m putting both of these on my Amazon wish list!

 Guess what?
 This recipe won an award, read all about it here!

 *I’ve tried making them on a sheet pan without the tart liners and they spread out too much.
 They will work but they will spread!

 *Whenever I made these in the past the egg would run all over.
 I’ve seen a million recipes for these soufflés but the best tip by far came from eatatourtable.com Gluten-Free Panera Copycat Cheese Soufflé recipe.
 Her recipe instructions microwave the egg mixture until it’s thick so it won’t run.
 Genius!!!

 - ¾ cup Shredded cheese Combine Monterey Jack, cheddar, Asiago, Gouda, or any 2 flavorful kinds of cheese of your choice.
 I used a combination of Monterey and *Sartori Espresso BellaVitano and they were amazing!